Gaymocoder/GCSKampe-3.0/README.md

             PyNaCl
 3. ffmpeg
 #### About discord.py
-For the current moment (April 2024) discord.py doesn't provide proper handle of disconnection, raising exceptions which break the event loop.
-So it should be installed with custom crutch:
+For the current moment (April 2024) latest discord.py release (2.3.2) doesn't provide proper handle of disconnection, raising exceptions which break the event loop, so it has to be installed right from github with pip-command:
 ```
-pip install -U git+https://github.com/EvieePy/discord.py.git@fix/temp-voice --force-reinstall
+pip install -U git+https://github.com/Rapptz/discord.py.git --force-reinstall
 ```
-This lib's bug has been reported in official discord.py discord-server by me, so the official actual fix should be ready soon — this kind of discord.py installation is a temporary need

 ### Prepare to launch
 1. Download the repository